wp-plugins/sucuri-scanner/readme.txt

-=== Sucuri Scanner Free Wordpress Plugin ===
+=== Sucuri SiteCheck Scanner ===
-Contributors: dd@sucuri.net
+Contributors: Daniel Cid & Dre Armeda
 Donate Link: http://sitecheck.sucuri.net
 Tags: malware,security,scan,spam,virus
 Requires at least:3.2.1
-Stable tag:1.1.1
+Stable tag:1.1.2
 Tested up to: 3.2.1

-Sucuri Securit Scanner right into your WordPress dashboard.
-Check if your site is compromised or infected with malware, spam or blacklisted.
+Get Sucuri SiteCheck scan results directly in your WordPress dashboard.
+The best way to know if your site is infected with malware or blacklist by Google, in the click of a button.

 == Description ==

-This plugin allows you to execute a remote malware scanner on your WordPres site.
-It will check for malware, spam, blacklisting and other security issues (htaccess redirections, hidden code, etc).
-And yes, it is free.
+This plugin enables full malware and blacklisting scan capabilities from Sucuri SiteCheck right in your WordPress dashboard.
+It will check for malware, spam, blacklisting and other security issues like htaccess redirections, hidden eval code, etc. The best thing about it is it's completely free.

-Similar to the scan provided online at <a href="http://sitecheck.sucuri.net">http://sitecheck.sucuri.net</a>.
+You can also scan your site at <a href="http://sitecheck.sucuri.net">http://sitecheck.sucuri.net</a>.

 == Installation  ==